 Olson has published scholarly articles on patent law, copyright law, antitrust, music licensing, and first amendment copyright issues.
 His writing has been cited in Supreme Court and other legal opinions.
 He has testified before the U.S. Congress on matters of drug patents, FDA regulation, and antitrust.

 The media frequently seeks Olson’s insights and opinions.
 He has been quoted in the Wall Street Journal, Associated Press, and Reuters, among others.
 He has appeared as a guest panelist on WBUR’s Radio Boston, WAMU's Kojo Namdi Show, and Public Radio Canada.
 His op-eds have appeared in the Chicago Tribune, Washington Times, and The Hill.

-Professor Olson came to Boston College from Stanford Law School's Center for Internet and Society, where he researched in patent law and litigated copyright fair use impact cases.
-Before entering academia, Professor Olson practiced law as a patent litigator.
-Professor Olson clerked for Judge Jerry Smith of the U.S. Court of Appeals for the Fifth Circuit.
+Olson came to Boston College from Stanford Law School's Center for Internet and Society, where he conducted research on patent law and litigated copyright fair use impact cases.
+Before entering academia, Olson practiced law as a patent litigator.
+He clerked for Judge Jerry Smith of the U.S. Court of Appeals for the Fifth Circuit.